top of page

 agricultural machinery

-mass agriculture
+Mass agriculture

 Agricultural practices such as rice growing and livestock farming emit significant amounts of methane and nitrous oxide.
 Livestock digestion and manure management are major sources of methane.

-waste management
+Waste management

 Decomposition of organic waste in landfills and improper waste management practices can lead to methane emissions.
 Methane is a powerful greenhouse gas.

-Traffic jam
+Traffic Jam

 Emissions from vehicles, aircraft and ships contribute to levels of CO2 and other greenhouse gases.
 The widespread use of fossil fuels for transportation is a significant cause of the crisis.